 More Greyhound Rescue Tips

-In addition to the links I’ve included above, here are some additional
+In addition to the links I’ve included above, here are some additional resources to help you decide if a greyhound dog is right for you:

 - 20 Awesome Greyhound Rescue Groups Worth Supporting